oopsv2/TYPO_SkipErrors/README.md

 3. Scores saved in the Database.
 4. Not that boring repetitive text everytime you enter the game.
 Each time new text comes to challenge your fingers.
 5. Admin Control to remove redundancy in the database and store only the maximum score of each player.
-6. Admin Control to add new data every time to imrpove the content that willbe presented to the player to write.
+6. Admin Control to add new data every time to improve the content that willbe presented to the player to write.
 7. Look into the highScores to check on other players typing speed.
 8. Elegant design.